IITreborII/AW-Strat-Tester/README.md

 # AW-Strat-Tester
 A Patch to test Strategys on Call of Duty: Advanced Warfare.

 This strat tester is for advanced warfare zombie.
-Created by Foedie, llGaryyll & rFancy.
+Created by Foedi, llGaryyll (& small features rFancy.)

 You can use 2 commands, start_round and wait_start.